matter-labs/vise/crates/vise/README.md

 Metrics of all types can be supplied with _labels_.
 Each set of labels defines a separate metric.
 Thus, label space should be reasonably small.

+Besides these main types, Prometheus and this library support an additional **info** metric type.
+It should be used to observe values that do not change during the program lifetime (component configurations, metadata like app version / git commit, etc.).
+Values for this metric type are encoded as labels.
+Conceptually, an info metric is similar to a gauge with a constant value 1.

 ## Usage

 Add this to your Crate.toml: